 I could hardly afford to buy gas for the beast, so my repairs often included used parts and duct tape.
 When I got really stuck, I called our neighborhood friend, Jimmy, to help me.
 Jimmy was a teenage mechanical genius.
 Imagine "Doc", the professor from Back to the Future, as a very happy teenager and you'll have a good picture of Jim.

-On this wintry afternoon in December 1977.
-I was having problems with my car restarting after it had been running a long time.
-I needed to go on a very important errand so Jim came over straight away.
-He takes one look at the motor and says “I can fix that for ya”.
+It was December 1977.
+I was having problems with my car restarting after it had been running for a long time.
+I needed to go on a very important errand, so Jim came over straight away.
+He takes one look at the motor and says, “I can fix that for ya”.
 He removes a spark plug and, presto, the car starts.
 It sounded like an old tank chugging “lug, lug, lug" and, of course, we couldn’t put the spark back into the engine while it was running.
 Even if we could, we had somehow lost the spark plug in the operation.
-I was running out of time so I asked Jimmy to come along on my errand in case the engine exploded or something.
+I was running out of time, so I asked Jimmy to come along on my errand in case the engine exploded or something.

 My car needed gas and I needed to return a ring that I had purchased for my future ex-girlfriend.
-So during a typical northern New York snowstorm, Jimmy and I head for Boardman’s Catalog Store in Queensbury.
-It was Christmas time so the store parking lot was jammed up.
+So during a typical northern New York snowstorm, Jimmy and I headed for Boardman’s Catalog Store in Queensbury.
+It was Christmas shopping season.
 I decided to circumvent the hassle of parking and pulled up to the storefront.
 I jumped out and told Jimmy to sit tight, but “…move the car if you have to”.
 I wouldn’t be long.

 I was at the counter, dreaming about a full tank of gas when a frantic woman comes running into the store screaming, “Help me!
-Some maniac just ran into my car and took off!”
+Some maniac just hit my car and took off!”